tldr-pages/tldr/pages/common/less.md

 # less

-> Opens a file for reading.
+> Open a file for interactive reading, allowing scrolling and search.
-> Allows movement and search.
-> Doesn't read the entire file (suitable for logs).

 - Open a file: